Judging

 Clare Wenner – Consultant and former Head of Renewable Transport, Renewable Energy Association

-Mike Weston – former Operations Manager, UKERC
+Mike Weston - Operations Manager, UKERC

 Judging rules: